litch07/projects/electronics-lab/optiwatt/hardware/README.md

 # 🔧 OptiWatt Hardware Resources

-This directory contains **all hardware-related files** for the OptiWatt system, including wiring diagrams, block diagrams, schematics, and circuit design documentation.
+This directory contains **hardware-related files** for the OptiWatt system, currently including the wiring diagram.

-The hardware layer covers sensors, relays, ESP32 interfacing, and AC power monitoring integration.
+It covers ESP32 interfacing, relays, sensors, and AC power monitoring connections.

 ---